Our Favorite Kitchen Table Finish is Unbelievably Easy to Apply

 We researched the most sought-after wood finishes for kitchen tables in their respective categories and discovered that the best options are determined by their type, ease of application, curing time, compatibility with multiple surfaces, and other special features included by top brands.

-While searching for the best finishes for wood tables, the most popular types among users were the urethane, polyurethane, wax, and wipe-on options with their easy to moderate application and quick drying times.
-While many options require multiple applications, many of these top picks fully cure in 2 to 24 hours and last for years between applications.
+While searching for the best finishes for wood tables, the most popular types among users were the urethane, polyurethane, wax, and wipe-on options with their easy-to-moderate application and quick drying times.
+While many options require multiple applications, many of these top picks fully cure in 24 hours and last for years between applications, providing a somewhat waterproof finish for dining tables.
 Multiple wood finishes and quantities are offered for select finishes like satin and semi-gloss, with options that are suitable for untreated and softwood tables and materials.

 FAQs